 4-H is a worldwide youth development program for children between the ages of 5 and 18.
 Youth who participate in 4-H develop tools to succeed in life—confidence, compassion and the connections to caring adults helping guide community contributions.
 4-H is dedicated to positive youth development and helping youth step up to the challenges in a complex and changing world.
 4-H is dedicated to helping cultivate the next generation of leaders and tackling the nation’s top challenges such as the shortage of skilled professionals, maintaining our global competitiveness, encouraging civic involvement and becoming a healthier society.

 Find us at the Douglas County Fairgrounds!
 Fairgrounds Map

 Here are a few easy steps to get you started:

 - Contact the Douglas County Extension office at (720) 733-6940 to discuss club options.

 - Contact 4-H club leader – 2018-2019 Douglas County Club List

 - Select projects that you are interested in doing – 2018-2019 Douglas County Project List

 - Go to http://co.4honline.com to create a profile and register.

-- Pay your enrollment fees to Colorado State University or by calling our office.
+- Pay your enrollment fees via check, by calling our office, or ONLINE.